victormedel/victormedel/README.md

 # 👋 Hello!

 I am a software engineer exploring new technologies and building things in the pursuit of knowledge.
-Born and raised in California and hope to never leave.

 <!---
 victormedel/victormedel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.